MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/cloud-edge/cloud-edge-landing-page.md

 The preview provides you with one environment that functions as a cloud based hub of your Supply Chain Management environment and one environment that will function as a cloud scale unit.
 For the preview, both environment will be hosted in a data center in northern USA.

-You will also be able to use Local Business Data (LBD) to configure an on-premises environment as an edge scale unit for the cloud hub you received as part of the preview program.
+You will also be able to use Local Business Data (LBD) to configure an on-premises environment as an edge scale unit for the hub you received as part of the preview program.

 ## Scale units and dedicated workloads

 :::image type="content" source="./media/cloud_edge-HeroDiagram.png" alt-text="Dynamics 365 with Scale Units":::

-Scale units extend your central Supply Chain Management cloud hub environment by adding dedicated processing capacity.
+Scale units extend your central Supply Chain Management hub environment by adding dedicated processing capacity.
 Scale units can run in the cloud or on the edge at your local facility premises.
-Scale units are always connected to the cloud hub environment and receive all information to run the dedicated processing for assigned workloads.
+Scale units can temporarily be disconnected from the hub environment in the cloud.
+When connected scale units receive all information to run the dedicated processing for assigned workloads.

 :::image type="content" source="media/cloud_edge-previewoptions.png" alt-text="Scale unit options with public preview":::

-With the public preview, we offer an opportunity to experience configurations of a cloud hub environment with selected workloads on a cloud scale unit, which you can configure using the Scale Unit Manager portal.
-Preview participants who have access to an LBD on-premises environment can configure it as an edge scale unit.
+With the public preview, you can configure a hub environment with selected workloads on a cloud scale unit using the Scale Unit Manager portal.
+Preview participants who have access to an LBD on-premises environment can also configure the LBD environment as an edge scale unit.

 The preview features two kinds of workloads, and you can assign one of each per scale unit.
 A workload is a defined set of business functionality that can be factored out and delegated to a scale unit.
 As of today, two types of workloads are supported: